dogweather/forkful/content/en/elm/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string means stripping away those extra double or single quotation marks that you don't actually need in the processed text.
-Programmers do this to sanitize input, prepare data for storage, or make the output more human-readable when quotes are not necessary for the given context.

 ## How to:
 In Elm, you can use the `String` functions to manipulate strings, such as removing quotes.
 Here's a straightforward way to do it: